malaise/ada/README.txt

      (presently it resends all).

 Enigma (2)::
-     Encodes/decodes text like german enigma machines did in ww2.
+     Encodes/decodes text like the german enigma machines did in ww2.

 Fifos (2)::
      Use 'dictio' to make distributed point to point connections (logical